remi/gaston/README.md

 # Gaston

-Gaston is a Slack bot that snitches on users who remove their messages from channels.
+Gaston is a Slack bot that snitches on users who remove/edit their messages from channels.

 ## Installation